COVID-19 uptick impacts major North American sports leagues

 NHL deputy commissioner Bill Daly said the league has until Jan.
 10 to withdraw from the Beijing Games without financial penalty.

-The National Basketball Association's Los Angeles Lakers canceled Tuesday's practice after guard Talen Horton-Tucker tested positive for COVID-19 and entered the league's health and safety protocols, ESPN reported.
+The National Basketball Association's Los Angeles Lakers canceled Tuesday's practice after guard Talen Horton-Tucker tested positive and entered health and safety protocols, ESPN reported.

 Horton-Tucker's test result came a day after the NBA announced that two Chicago Bulls games had been postponed after 10 players and additional staff members were placed in protocols, which marked the first postponements the league has had to make this season.

-Five members of the Brooklyn Nets have also entered into protocols, the team said.
+Seven members of the Brooklyn Nets, including All-Star guard James Harden, had also entered into protocols, the team said.

+The Nets had the NBA-minimum eight players available to start Tuesday night's contest against the Toronto Raptors.

+The Milwaukee Bucks listed forward Giannis Antetokounmpo out for Wednesday's game after he too was placed in COVID-19 protocols on Tuesday.

-Beckham scored a touchdown in the Rams 30-23 road win over the Arizona Cardinals on Monday night in a game where the Rams scratched four players just before the contest due to protocols.
+Beckham scored a touchdown in the Rams' 30-23 road win over the Arizona Cardinals on Monday in a game where the Rams scratched four players just before the contest due to protocols.

 "Where we're at right now is navigating through this COVID stuff," Rams head coach Sean McVay told reporters on Tuesday.